Robert Kubica: 2016–2017: GT3

-In March 2016 he took part in the Mugello 12 Hours, a round of Creventic's International Endurance Series, in a GT3 Mercedes.
-In September 2016 he competed in the Renault Sport Trophy at the penultimate round of the season in Spa, Belgium.
+In March 2016, Kubica took part in the Mugello 12 Hours, a round of Creventic's International Endurance Series, in a GT3 Mercedes.
+In September 2016, he competed in the Renault Sport Trophy at the penultimate round of the season in Spa, Belgium.

-In January 2017, he took part in the first round of the 24H Series, the Dubai 24 Hour, driving a Förch Racing Porsche 911 GT3 in the A6-Pro class with co-drivers Robert Lukas, Marcin Jedliński, Wolf Henzler and Santiago Creel.
+In January 2017, Kubica took part in the first round of the 24H Series, the Dubai 24 Hour, driving a Förch Racing Porsche 911 GT3 in the A6-Pro class with co-drivers Robert Lukas, Marcin Jedliński, Wolf Henzler and Santiago Creel.
 This ended in retirement with undisclosed mechanical problems.

 2017: LMP1 debut

 On 2 February 2017, Kubica was signed by the ByKolles privateer LMP1 team in the FIA World Endurance Championship.
 This came after he tested their car in November 2016 during the WEC rookie test at Bahrain, and lapped faster than the team's regulars managed on the race weekend.
 Oliver Webb will remain with the team, with a third driver for the Nissan-powered CLM P1/01 yet to be named.
 After the pre-season testing at Italy's Autodromo Nazionale Monza, where Kubica did not do any running, the driver announced via social media that he would not be participating in the forthcoming season.